khalilmansouri/mongoose-serial/README.md

 // Generate serial number with the prefix "INVOICE" and initialte the the counter that contains 5 digits every new month, all separated by the separator "-"
 /**
  * Options:
- * field : Specialy the field name to be a serialized, the field must be type string in mongoose schema
+ *    field :  The field name to be set as serial number, the field must be type string in mongoose schema
- * prefix : string the prefix the serial number
+ *    prefix : String the prefix the serial number
- * initCount : init the counter to one monthly or daily or yearly
- * separator to separate deferente part of the serial number
+ *    initCount : Init the counter to one monthly or daily or yearly separator to separate deferente part of the serial number
- * digits : number of digits the counter shoud have
+ *    digits : Number of digits the counter shoud have */ let Invoice = connection.model('Invoice', invoiceSchema);
- */
-let Invoice = connection.model('Invoice', invoiceSchema);
 invoiceSchema.plugin(mongooseSerial, { field:"serialNumber", prefix:"INVOICE", initCount:"monthly" , separator: "-", digits:5});